Dream of having the confidence to travel solo?

 It’s not a food tour without booze, right?
 At least that’s what my grandmother always told me.
 So we had to stop at a small local bar called Die Drie Fleschjes and find a type of booze that is sweeping the Dutch nation, genever.
 Genever is a kind of juniper spirit that tastes about halfway between gin and whiskey.
 There are two main varieties: old and young.
 Once again, the Dutch are not so creative with the names there.

-I chose young because Sean said it had a milder taste, and it was my first time with Queen Genever.
+I chose young because our guide said it had a milder taste, and it was my first time with Queen Genever.
 I liked it!
 It tasted a bit like vodka to me, only more herbal.
 Next time I will try the old variety to see if I can handle the power of a full-flavored ginever.

 Another Dutch contribution to the culinary arts is the famous herring cart.
 You know how in NYC we have hot dog vendors on the street?
 In Amsterdam they have carts just like that, except instead of serving meat in tubes, they serve cured fishes.